DaveFMiranda/CarbonTracker/README.md

 Project 1, Group 5 (Yasmeen Nguyen, Dave Miranda, Tommy Ho)

 ## Description
 Carbon Tracker asks a user for the beginning an end point of their road trip.
-The user enters that information and information about their car and the site returns the amount of carbon the user will burn on the trip.
+The user enters that information and the site returns the amount of carbon the user will burn on the trip.
 If the user saves that information, it's added to persistent storage that shows the total for all the trips they've saved, until they clear that total.

 -- INSERT SCREENSHOT
 -- INSERT LINK